Is it Redness or Rosacea? Here’s How to Tell

 For example, normal facial redness—such as what occurs after vigorous exercise or a brisk walk in the cold—is directly linked to a specific cause and doesn’t last very long.
 Rosacea, on the other hand, often presents as a persistent redness that doesn’t quickly fade away.

-If you’re not sure whether you’re experiencing normal skin redness or rosacea, take note of the following factors: duration, triggers, and accompanying symptoms.
+If you’re not sure which you’re experiencing, take note of the following factors: duration, triggers, and accompanying symptoms.

 Duration